Pratik-005/Pratik-005/README.md

 Hi ! 👋 I'm Pratik
 ======================================================================================================================================
-Coding like poetry should be short and concise.
+Coding is like poetry should be short and concise.
 ------------------------
 <br/>
 I am a creative and passionate developer with a vision of creating engaging and user-friendly digital experiences.

 * 🌍  I'm based in Navi Mumbai , Maharashtra
-* 🖥️  See my portfolio at <a href="http://pratikpisuddee.netlify.app"  target="_blank" rel="noreferrer" >Pratik's Portfolio</a>
+* 🖥️  See my portfolio at <a href="http://pratikpisudde.netlify.app"  target="_blank" rel="noreferrer" >Pratik's Portfolio</a>
 * ✉️  You can contact me at [pkpisudde007@gmail.com](mailto:pkpisudde007@gmail.com)